tommysr/wdpai/README.md

 ## Features

-1. Users can register into the system and start playing quests right away.
+1. Users can register in the system and start playing quests right away.
-2. Application has a system of permissions:
+2. The application has a system of permissions:
-   - Users can play only published quests and those they didn't play/abandon before.
+   - Users can play only published quests and those they haven't played or abandoned before.
-   - Users are forced to end/abandon the quest after starting it.
+   - Users are forced to end or abandon the quest after starting it.
-   - Creators, after approval by the system administrator, can create quests and update them.
+   - Creators, after approval by the system administrator, can create and update quests.
    - Administrators can approve quests created by creators, allowing users to find them.
 3. Users can choose top-rated quests and recommended ones.
 4. Recommended quests are provided by the system using a memory-based collaborative filtering service.
 5. Question types include read text, single choice, and multiple choice.
 6. A rating system forces users to rate the quest after completing it from 1 to 5.
-7. Users see their progress and points accrued after each question and after ending the quest.
+7. Users see their progress and points accrued after each question and upon ending the quest.
 8. Users can see their percentile score.
 9. Users can change their password on the profile page.
 10. Users can see their results for each quest and rank based on quizzes done.